Need to use up a bunch of cilantro? Use it to make the BEST Cilantro Pesto!

 I don't know about you, but I LOVE cilantro ... it's the perfect finishing touch for so many meals.
 The only problem is that one bunch goes a looong way, and I hate throwing half out.

-If you're looking for things to make with a lot of cilantro too, then you need to try this delicious Cilantro Pesto!
+If you're looking for things to make with lots of cilantro too, then you need to try this delicious Cilantro Pesto!

 You're going to love the bright Southwestern / Mexican-inspired flavors of this vibrant green sauce!
 It's also quick and easy to make, plus so versatile ... basically, the best way to use up the rest of that bunch!